ptitgraig/You-Dont-Know-JS/up & going/ch2.md

 Because of using `let` instead of `var`, `b` will belong only to the `if` statement and thus not to the whole `foo()` function's scope.
 Similarly, `c` belongs only to the `while` loop.
 Block scoping is very useful for managing your variable scopes in a more fine-grained fashion, which can make your code much easier to maintain over time.

-**Note:** For more information about scope, see the *Scope & Closures* title of this series.
+**Remarque :** For more information about scope, see the *Scope & Closures* title of this series.
 See the *ES6 & Beyond* title of this series for more information about `let` block scoping.

 ## Conditionals